aiven/devportal/docs/products/grafana/index.rst

-Aiven for Grafana
+Aiven for Grafana®
 ==================

-What is Aiven for Grafana?
+What is Aiven for Grafana®?
 ---------------------------

-Aiven for Grafana is a fully managed **analytics and monitoring solution**, deployable in the cloud of your choice, which can bring unlimited scalability and high-availability to your monitoring environment and other time series applications.
+Aiven for Grafana® is a fully managed **analytics and monitoring solution**, deployable in the cloud of your choice, which can bring unlimited scalability and high-availability to your monitoring environment and other time series applications.

 Why Grafana?